dret/ASDL/0.1/ASDL.md

 * **Object Properties**: "*Additional extension properties MAY also be defined for Activities and Media Links.
 The specification of these properties SHOULD define how they are to be serialized within the JSON document, and the specification MAY define how they are to be represented in other serialization formats.
 New properties SHOULD be defined such that the Object, Activity or Media Link would remain useful if those properties are omitted or removed during processing, to enable graceful fallback by consumers that do not implement the extension properties or alternative representations that are unable to represent the extensions.*"

-While this definition of "extension object properties seems to be specific to only Activities and Media Links, it should be kept in mind that [AS 1.0 explicitly allows that "*new extension properties can be added anywhere in the JSON serialization of an object or activity*"](http://activitystrea.ms/specs/json/1.0/#extensions).
+While this definition of "extension object properties" seems to be specific to only Activities and Media Links, it should be kept in mind that [AS 1.0 explicitly allows that "*new extension properties can be added anywhere in the JSON serialization of an object or activity*"](http://activitystrea.ms/specs/json/1.0/#extensions).
 Thus, effectively any object type can be extended by adding object properties, meaning that the effective extension model for object properties is one that is not specific for any object type.

 In addition to this extension model, there also is a processing model that defines how extensions have to be handled when applications encounter extensions that they do not implement: "*Processors that encounter unfamiliar extension properties within an Object, Activity or Media Link MUST NOT stop processing or signal an error and MUST continue processing the items as if the extension properties were not present.*"